davidlj95/ngx/projects/ngx-meta/api-extractor/ngx-meta.api.md

 // @public
 export const provideNgxMetaJsonLd: () => Provider[];

-// Warning: (ae-incompatible-release-tags) The symbol "provideNgxMetaManager" is marked as @alpha, but its signature references "_ProvideNgxMetaManagerOptions" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "provideNgxMetaManager" is marked as @public, but its signature references "_ProvideNgxMetaManagerOptions" which is marked as @internal
 //
-// @alpha
+// @public
 export const provideNgxMetaManager: <T>(jsonPath: string, setterFactory: MetadataSetterFactory<T>, options?: _ProvideNgxMetaManagerOptions) => FactoryProvider;

 // @internal (undocumented)